Arizona DCS 101

 Although the underlying principle of the government (DCS) stepping in to make sure children are safe is not that complicated, sometimes the government gets it wrong.
 Well-intentioned (usually), but sometimes DCS thinks something is child abuse when it is not.
 Sometimes they fail to recognize that a parent has already fully remedied the concerns.
 Sometimes the concerns do not comport with science.
 That is where these cases go from simple to tremendously complicated, and the legal battle that ensues changes lives forever.

 Gregg Woodnick is the managing attorney at Woodnick Law, PLLC in Phoenix.
-The firm frequently provides advocacy for parents and caregivers accused of child abuse and neglect throughout Arizona.
+The firm frequently provides advocacy for parents and caregivers accused of child abuse and neglect in Maricopa, Pima, and Coconino county, and throughout Arizona.